Universal composite boson formation in strongly interacting one-dimensional fermionic systems

-which means that all molecules are condensed except for a single unpaired particle in the odd case.
+In the context of the formation of composite bosons, the situation recalls the BEC-BCS crossover in two-component Fermi gases.
+Both systems involve attractive fermion pairing, leading to the formation of composite bosonic pairs.
+The key difference lies in molecular structure: In the BCS-BEC crossover, each molecule contains one spin-up and one spin-down fermion with $s$-wave interaction, resulting in the internal structure which is the same for all molecules.
+On the opposite, in a single-component Fermi gas with $p$-wave interactions, the Pauli exclusion principle applies leading to a much more intricate scenario, as each composite boson has a unique internal configuration while sharing exactly the same density.

 \textbf{Conclusions.} In this study, we investigate the coherence properties of a fermionic Tonks-Girardeau gas in the presence of an external potential.
-We present analytical expressions~(\ref{lambda N}), (\ref{alpha}) for the eigenvalues of the one- and two-body density matrices, correspondingly, applicable for any number of fermions $N$ and under an arbitrary external field.
+We present an analytical expression~(\ref{lambda N}), for the eigenvalues of the one-body density matrix, applicable for any number of fermions $N$ and under an arbitrary external field.
 For a large number of fermions (in practice, $N\gtrsim 10$) the eigenvalues of the OBDM approach a Lorentzian shape~(\ref{occupation numbers:asymptotic}).
 A remarkable feature of the obtained expressions is that they are universal in the sense that the occupation numbers depend only on $N$ and remain independent of the specific shape of the external potential.
-The natural orbitals exhibit double degeneracy, implying that pairs of attractive fermions create molecules.
-In turn, the molecules, being composite bosons, undergo Bose-Einstein condensation which, furthermore, is complete.
-For systems with an even number of fermions, $N/2$ molecules are formed while in the case of odd $N$, the number of composite bosons equals $(N-1)/2$, with the single extra fermion staying in the ground state of the single-particle problem.
-We rigorously prove that despite all atomic orbitals being different, as is expected for fermions, the density profile of each of the molecules is exactly the same and coincides with the ground state density of ideal bosons.
-To quantify the molecule fraction, we calculate the largest eigenvalue of the projected two-body density matrix and show that it is equal to $1$ for an even number of particles and $(N-1)/N$ in the odd case, making the molecular condensation complete.
-These findings emphasize the significance of molecular pairing, leading to full molecular condensation in fermionic Tonks-Girardeau gases.
-The universality of the results and their independence from the external potential shed light on quantum phenomena occurring in $p$-wave fermions and pave the way for future explorations in the field of cold atoms and condensed matter physics.
+The natural orbitals exhibit double degeneracy, implying that pairs of attractive fermions create composite bosons.
+In turn, each composite boson exhibits a particle density profile equivalent to that of an ideal Bose gas.
+This physical picture implies that degenerated natural orbitals must always be either both occupied or both unoccupied.
+Finally, this pairing results in the fact that the total density of the system is equivalent to that of an ideal Bose gas.

+These findings emphasize the significance of composite bosons formation.
+The universality of the results and their independence from the external potential shed light on quantum phenomena occurring in $p$-wave fermions, such as pairing or strong correlations, and pave the way for future explorations in the field of cold atoms, nuclear physics and condensed matter physics.\\

 \widetext{